Class Trips Tickets: 800.497.5007 | Administrative Office: 212.647.1100 | 151 West 26th Street New York, NY 10001

 THEATREWORKS USA SEASON CURRENTLY CASTING:

-Theatreworks USA, America's largest theatre for young and family audiences, seeking performers for our Spring 2013 season.
+Theatreworks USA, America's largest theatre for young and family audiences, seeking performers.
 Shows tour under Equity's TYA contract.
 Actors will be signed on as Assistant Stage Managers.

 WE ARE ALWAYS ACCEPTING PICTURES